 - If the frosting isn’t sweet enough for you, you could always add a bit of powdered sugar to taste.

-- I chilled the cupcakes to set them, but they held up great at room temperature.
+- I chilled the cupcakes to set the frosting, but it held up great at room temperature.

 - Beat butter until light and fluffy.